 The Lawson Health Research Institute (Lawson) is committed to providing a safe and productive laboratory environment for its faculty, staff, students, and volunteers to work in.
 Lawson's biosafety manual and associated policies and Safe Work Practices (SWPs) are developed in association with The University of Western Ontario (Western), St. Joseph's Health Care (St. Joseph's), and London Health Sciences Centre (LHSC).
 The purpose of this manual is to guide lab personnel on the safe use of biological materials that have the potential to cause harm to people and animals.
-The goal is to prevent any incidents or accidents that could result in physical harm or in a laboratory-acquired infection (LAI) of lab workers, and to protect the general public and environment from a biohazardous exposure.
+The goal is to prevent any incidents or accidents that could result in physical harm or in a laboratory-acquired infection (LAI) of lab workers, and to protect the general public and environment from possible exposure to biological agents or toxins.